UtulsaEAP/Lab-6/Problem 5/readme.md

     25,0,33,
 The bounds are 0-50, so 51 and 200 are out of range and thus not output.

 For coding simplicity, follow each output integer by a comma, even the last one.
-Do not end with newline.
+Do not end with newline. print(_string_, end = ",")